dra11/GD4PolSARModes/README.md

 # GD4PolSARModes
- MATLAB Codes for GD and parameters across SAR Polarimetric Modes.
+ MATLAB Codes for GD and its derived parameters across SAR Polarimetric Modes.

  **Three standalone MATLAB scripts** in total: